mpenet/auspex/README.md

 use both auspex and manifold together but the main goal of the library is not to enable this.

-`future` here represents the result of an asynchronous computation (promise), so more in the java sense than `clojure.core/future` (which will always run it's computation on an unbounded threadpool).
+`qbits.auspex/future` returns a here represents the result of an asynchronous computation, similary to a manifold.deferred and not like clojure.core/future which also bundles an execution context.

-You can also use a `qbits.auspex/future` as replacement of `clojure.core/future` via `(a/future (fn [] ::foo) executor)` it would then realize the future on whatever ExecutorService you'd choose (there's some sugar for that on `qbits.auspex.executor`).

 Composition functions (`then`, `fmap`, `complete!`, `handle`, `finally`) all have an extra/optional `executor` argument that allows to control where